fervenceslau/esp32-arduino/mains-voltmeter/README.md

 4. Initialize and deploy the web app project with Firebase CLI.
 (GIVE MORE INFO HOW TO DO THIS).

-#### Setting up the Hardware
+#### Hardware Setup

 1. Upload the code to ESP32 board (DOIT Esp32 DevKit v1 used).
 2. Connect the VP pin to the mains voltage sensor as described in the image below.
+Any analog voltage from 0 to 3.3 will be read by this analog pin and displayed in the Firebase web app.

 (IMAGE)